cfe-lab/shared-doc/source/submission/index.rst

 Data should be formatted according to one of the **data submission schemes** documented in this section.
-It specifies how clinical, demographic, and viral sequence data should be formatted so that the SHARED project can merge data **efficiently and consistently**.
-For cases where each study participant only has a single record, the :ref:`flat_scheme` is the simpler way to format your data.
+It specifies how clinical, demographic, and viral sequence data should be formatted so that the SHARED project can merge data efficiently and consistently.
+For cases where each study participant only has a **single record**, the :ref:`flat_scheme` is the simpler way to format your data.
 For more detailed studies (e.g. where participants have multiple follow up results), or if your data is already in a database system, the